A black and white sign with white text

 Description automatically generated

-Copper vapor lasers pumping dye lasers in the AVLIS process at the USDOE Lawrence Livermore National Lab
+Copper vapor lasers pumping tunable dye lasers in the AVLIS process at the USDOE Lawrence Livermore National Lab

 A close-up of a green tape